SolarLune/tetra3d/readme.md

 -   [ ] **3D Sound** (adjusting panning of sound sources based on 3D location?)
 -   [ ] **Optimization / Bugfixes**
+-   [ ] -- Use BVH acceleration structures for raycasting / looping through triangles
 -   [ ] -- It's currently problematic to set world scale and rotation (and possible position as well) at the same time.
+-   [ ] -- Reuse buffers when reading data from GLTF
+-   [ ] -- Fix sort mode not being usable with NodeFilter.First() / Last()
 -   [ ] -- Try using [avo](https://github.com/mmcloughlin/avo) to generate assembly for SIMD-ing, particularly Matrix x Vector multiplication
 -   [ ] -- Try using ebiten.Vertex directly, rather than storing data in Mesh.VertexTransforms and then copying that to the vertex list.
 Maybe the W component could be stored in the current Custom0 attribute and perspective divide could be done in the Kage shader.
 -   [ ] -- It might be possible to not have to write depth manually (5/22/23, SolarLune: Not sure what past me meant by this)